 Different studies reveal that most drivers think they are better drivers than other drivers.
 If this were true, then the roads would have been the safest place to be, but unfortunately, that’s never the case.
+Car rental companies such as Rental Center Crete know of some the most interesting cases of how drivers got into sticky situations as a result of overestimating their abilities, especially in what is generally a very safe driving environment.
 So, irrespective of how good you think you are, you always have room for improvement.

 Here are some top ways to become a better driver:

 Can you eyeball how far ahead the car in front of you is according to your speed?
 Can you tell the difference between DWI and DUI and the number of drinks that can impair you for each?
 A defensive driving school can equip you with this knowledge and so much more.
 A defensive driving course will help you better your driving skills and enhance your safety, potentially keeping you off costly lawsuits.

 Distractions are the leading cause of road accidents in Nevada.
 They may include things like eating, texting, smoking, talking with someone on the phone, passengers, maps and many other things that take your mind from driving.
 If you want to become a better driver, you should be ready to drop any distraction while you are driving.
 Knowing where you are going is also a great way to ditch distraction, as you won’t need to check your maps or navigation system for direction.

 Try to avoid the swervers, tailgaters, and drivers who only want to give you the finger.
 Often, there is nothing good that will come out of trying to antagonize them or take part in their antics.
 If you find yourself in the company of such drivers, slow down and give them the way so that they can drive away from you.
 It will save you from potential headaches and losses.